Avaray/stable-diffusion-simple-wildcards/README.md

 - The second list of Artists `artists2.txt` was obtained from the [SDXL Artist Style Studies](https://sdxl.parrotzone.art/).
   File `artists2_tagged.txt` contains only artists with tags.
 - The lists of Cameras `cameras.txt` and Films `films.txt` were obtained from the [SDXL 1.0 Artistic Studies](https://supagruen.github.io/StableDiffusion-CheatSheet/) ([repo](https://github.com/rikkar69/SDXL-artist-study/tree/master/data/lists)).
+- The rest of the files were created by me.
+For wildcards I used using [ChatGPT](https://chat.openai.com) and [Claude](https://claude.ai/).

 # 📝 Contributing